minetest/dev.luanti.org/content/for-engine-devs/meetings.md

     * Others that could be supported:
         * "inventory\_image" and "wield\_image": May be unnecessary as there's a separate PR for settings these using item metadata.
         * "mesh": Could be complicated to implement, I haven't looked into it.
-    * Should all properties vary based on the same bitfield ("param2\_variant") or is this bad API design?
-(A single bitfield is not a functional limitation.
+    * Should all properties vary based on the same bit field ("param2\_variant") or is this bad API design?
+(A single bit field is not a functional limitation.
 It is still possible to let properties effectively vary independently by making a variant for each possible combination.)
     * \-> Feedbacks given for the concept.
 Might be discussed again in the next meeting.

 2022-12-04